gobbyo/IoT/docs/tutorial-deployiothub.md

-# Deploy an Azure IoT Hub
+# Tutorial: Deploy an Azure IoT Hub

 IoT Hub is the simplest an most effective way for devices to send and receive messages from the cloud.
 In this tutorial you'll create an IoT Hub and an associated storage account using an [Azure Resource Manager (ARM) template](https://learn.microsoft.com/azure/azure-resource-manager/templates/overview).
 Following the diagram below using the machine you configured in the previous tutorial: